The Digital health breakthrough

 Telehealth has changed how patients receive healthcare, and the innovation of predictive technologies that patients can access from their personal devices will cause unprecedented growth in the telehealth industry.
 This change has already begun, as wearable devices, connected biometric sensors, sophisticated home monitoring instruments, and smartphone cameras have all been introduced to users at home in recent years.

 In the following sections, we will discuss how Machine Learning (ML) is used in healthcare and how it will continue to transition from professional use to home use in the coming years.

 Predictive medicine has seen major advancement over the years as new technologies have been integrated into the field.

 Machine learning is a major driver in the growth of this field, as algorithms can pick up on patterns and, by using AI tools, can help predict diseases and suggest immediate treatments that can help slow down or cure these medical conditions.

 Software as a medical device

 Machine learning and artificial intelligence can be integrated into Software as Medical Device (SaMD) tools to bring this technology to patients.
-The SaMD can be stand-alone or a decision-support tool for physicians.
+The SaMD can be a stand-alone or a decision-support tool for physicians.

 Defined by the International Medical Device Regulators Forum, Software as a Medical Device is “software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.”

 SaMD includes a wide range of technologies from software programmed onto smartphones to Computer-Aided Detection medical software.
-This software can also be included in other hardware medical devices as a SiMD (Software in Medical Device).
+This software can also be included in other hardware medical devices as a SiMD (Software in Medical Devices).

 Virtual reality is another essential tool in diagnostics.